jacobp100/sciline-editor/README.md

 ### Convertion to MathML and Sciline Calculator AST

 For converting to either MathML or a Sciline Calculator AST, we first do a transformation to a node-based AST.
-For example, The fraction example above transforms to,
+For example, The fraction example above transforms to

 ```reason
 type node('t) = `Frac({ fracNum: node('t), den: node('t), superscript: option(node('t)) })